hwanggu-corgi/hwanggu-log/README.md

         - Fixed missing github and linkedin icon in `PrimaryHeader.js`
         - Fixed wrong position of primary navigation menu
         - Fixed `image not found` error in `PrimaryHeader.js`
-        - Corgi completed working on links
+        - Completed working on routes
         - Fixed `Primary header not found` compile error
         - Fixed `Node Sass version 5.0.0 is incompatible with ^4.0.0` compile error
         - Fixed `submodule cannot be added to existing repo` github commit error